JacobDahanNeuro/whisk2labels/Usage/full_pipe.md

 """
 NB: It may be preferable to rotate all videos such that the mouse is facing 'upward.'
-For lossless rotation (in bash): ffmpeg -i in.mkv -vf "transpose=2,transpose=2" -crf 0 -c:a copy -vcodec libx264 out.mkv
+For near-lossless rotation (in bash): ffmpeg -i in.mkv -vf "transpose=2,transpose=2" -crf 12 -c:a copy -vcodec libx264 out.mkv
 """

 input_vid = WhiskiWrap.FFmpegReader('path/to/my_current_project/whiski/my_current_mouse/my_current_mouse_video.mkv')